-The College will refresh a total of 75 faculty and staff computers located throughout the campus.
-The College is also refreshing 210 laptops for student use in various computer labs.
-The College will be replacing the audio visual equipment located in classrooms in the AA and PS buildings.
-The replacement of these computers and audio visual equipment will take place throughout the 2021-2022 fiscal year.
+The College will refresh 230 faculty and staff computers located throughout the campus.
+The College is also refreshing 85 laptops and 30 desktops for student use in various computer labs.
+The College will be replacing the audiovisual equipment located in classrooms in the AC, LLR, and Tech buildings.
+The replacement of these computers and audiovisual equipment will take place throughout the 2022-2023 fiscal year and may be delayed due to supply chain issues.